Cigoler/product-catalog/src/content/products/137-ursula-head-strawtopper.md

 ---
-title: 'Jack O Pumpkin'
+title: 'Ursula Head'
-description: 'Jack O Pumpkin.
-A mixture of Jack Skellington and a pumpkin.
-Awesome Straw topper for your tumblers.
-Great item for any movie fan'
+description: 'The deepsea evil Queen Ursula from the Little Mermaid.
+A cool strawtopper for any fan of the movie'
 category: 'Straw Toppers'
-catalogue number: '056'
+catalogue number: '137'
 tags: [
-    'NBC',
+    'ursula',
-    'Jack Skellington',
+    'straw topper',
-    'Straw Topper',
+    'little mermaid',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/056.png'
+heroImage: '/images/137.png'
 ---

-Placeholder content for Jack O Pumpkin.
+Placeholder content for Ursula Head.